h2020-momentum/MOMENTUM/Demand/Synthetic population generation/readme.md

 ## Pre-requisites

-This model is coded in Python language and works with Python >= 3.7.6.
+This module is coded in Python language and works with Python >= 3.7.6.
 The following packages are required:

 - scikit-learn >= 1.0.2
 - numpy >= 1.21.5